tech2wiki/tech2wiki-website/content/tech2/tech2_components.md

 ---
-sort: 100
+sort: 200
 ---
-# Tech 2 overview
+# Tech2 components

-Internally the Tech 2 is comprised of the following components:
+Internally the Tech2 is comprised of the following components:

 * CPU: MC68332 processor
 * External RAM \(Random Access Memory\)